-The principal accounting policies adopted in preparing the financial report of the Company, Solstice Minerals Limited ('Company' or 'Solstice') for the year ended 30 June 2020 are stated to assist in a general understanding of the financial report.
-For the purposes of preparing the financial statements, the Company is a for profit entity.
+The principal accounting policies adopted in preparing the financial report of the Company and its consolidated entities (Consolidated Entity or Group) for the year ended 30 June 2021 are stated to assist in a general understanding of the financial report.
+For the purposes of preparing the consolidated financial statements, the Company is a for profit entity.